 - Email [email protected] to create a Mightycause team page.

-- Register for The 2021 BFGoodrich Tires Mint 400 race.
+- Register for the BFGoodrich Tires Mint 400 race.
 If you can’t register for the race right away, no problem!
-You can still make your MIghtycause page start raising funds.
+You can still make your Mightycause page start raising funds.

 - Raise money & race!